Do Not Trust Your Aggressive DogMay 19, 2021 2021-06-15 13:30

 Do.
 NOT.
 Trust.
 Them.

-The reality however is that I could not have done anything beyond telling the owners over and over that they cannot trust their aggressive dog.
+The reality however is that I couldn’t have done anything beyond telling the owners over and over that they cannot trust their aggressive dog.
 That the dogs can never be together unsupervised.
 That they might not even be able to be together under supervision.
 That they need to be prepared for slip-ups in their management system and have back-up plans in place.

 We tend to trust dogs way too quickly.
 A couple of friendly interactions can sway our opinion on whether or not our dog might be aggressive.